oldtimerza/beerntech/content/blog/ci-pipeline-1/index.md

 ![circle-ci-key](./circle-ci-key.png)

 As you can see I've already added a key for DigitalOcean.
-You probable won't have anything there.
+You probably won't have anything there.

 Just click **Add SSH Key** in the top right and a little dialog box will open with **Hostname** and **Private Key** boxes.